MystenLabs/sui/sdk/graphql-transport/README.md

 Some supported methods in `SuiClientGraphQLTransport` do not support the full set of parameters available in the JSON RPC API.

-If an unsupported parameter is used, the request will error, or fallback to JSON RPC Api if a `fallbackFullNodeUrl` is provided.
+If an unsupported parameter is used, the request will error, or fallback to JSON RPC API if a `fallbackFullNodeUrl` is provided.

 - `getOwnedObjects`: